 - Exit nodes connect solely to gateway nodes through VPN tunnels, serving as a secure exit point for all outgoing traffic for their network.
 Exit nodes perform most functions of a traditional ISP, such as maintaining legal standards for trafficked content, yet leave the work of routing packets entirely to the other types of nodes.

-While Althea uses a stablecoin for all payments, its native token ALTG confers governance and transaction fee rights.
-Users of Althea are not required to hold ALTG.
-Althea will implement a new Delegated Proof of Stake blockchain as a Cosmos zone, which enables interoperability with other blockchain protocols.
-Nodes on this blockchain will confirm transactions of both the ALTG governance token and a stablecoin, initially DAI, that is used for all bandwidth payments throughout the network.
-Holders of the governance token can delegate their stake to validators, both of whom earn transaction fees in the stablecoin, estimated at 5-10% of the total network revenue.
-Organizers who onboard other users can also earn ALTG tokens, thus providing an alternative method to operating hardware to earn network stake.
+While Althea uses a stablecoin for all payments, its native token ALGT confers governance as well as block reward and transaction fee rights.
+Users of Althea are not required to hold ALGT.
+Althea will implement a new Delegated Proof of Stake blockchain as a Cosmos zone in 2020, which will enable interoperability with other blockchain protocols.
+Nodes on this blockchain will confirm transactions of both the ALGT governance token and a stablecoin, initially DAI, that is used for all bandwidth payments throughout the network.
+Holders of the governance token can delegate their stake to validators, both of whom earn transaction fees in the stablecoin, estimated at 5-10% of the total network revenue as well as benefit from the network's 7% annual inflation rate.
+Organizers who onboard other users can also earn ALGT tokens, thus providing an alternative method to operating hardware to earn network stake.

 Althea is led by CEO Jehan Tremback, an engineer who has been working on mesh networks through Althea and other organizations since 2013.
 Other founders include Justin Kilpatrick (previously Red Hat) and Deborah Simpier, Althea’s first user and organizer in the Pacific Northwest.
 Advisors include Matt Liston, Gnosis and Ethereum community member, Zaki Manian, Head of Research at Tendermint, and Yaniv Tal, co-founder of The Graph.